SreehariSanjeev04/custom_shell/README.md

 - Autocomplete feature is implemented using **Trie** data structure for faster searching of command prefix (also to brush up my DSA classes).
 It still needs some refining to be done as it may not work as intended.
 More features are yet to be added like CPU Usage, process commands, etc.

+### Known Issues

+- Implementation of Trie together with linked list related functions screwed up the history traversal, so it is not working as intended, several hours and brain cells ahead to lose to fix it (I truely have no idea what is going on :)).